Rising-Stars-by-Sunshine/-CS206-ECON206-Jiaolun-PS1/README.md

 Player B is critical to the outcome of the game, whereas Player A is much more passive.

+Changes to the game:

+I haven't changed the players' endowments; both players still have 100 to start with; Instead of a multiplier for the game, I went to a quintuple conditional statement to determine which of the two scenarios the player chose and directly to determine what the revenue would be; In the aspect of demonstration, I changed the rules of the game, which changed from two players giving money to each other in turn to a one-round game.
+The rules of the game are as follows:

+1. Player A puts a sum between 0 and 100 into a third-party bank.

+2. Player B deposits between 0 and 100 into A third-party bank without knowing how much Player A has invested.

+3. Start judging:

+(1) If Player B puts in less than Player A puts in minus 25,  Player B gets all the money in the bank.
+(The minimum value is 0)

+(2) If player B puts in more money than player A puts in minus 25 and less than player A puts in plus 25,  both players get 200 each.

+(3) If Player B puts in more money than Player A puts in plus 25 and less than Player A puts in plus 50,  Player A withdraws all the money in the bank.
+(The maximum is 100)

+(4) If player B puts in more money than player A puts in plus 50,  both players lose all their money in the bank and the game ends.

+(5) If both players put in zeros, players A and B lose all their money and the game ends.

+Different things a player might do when playing a game:

+(1) In the original game, the player decided whether to give money to another player.
+If he chooses to surrender, he is willing to cooperate and trusts his opponent.
+Also, the more money you hand over, the bigger the payoff; If not, it means the player is worried about losing money and doesn't trust his opponent.
+In my game, players may give less money even if they trust their opponent, because the payoff is fixed, and the less money you spend to get the payoff the bigger the net profit.

+(2) In the original game, both players might choose to play and cooperate, but in my game, players might not always cooperate because the game is only one round, and even if they did, it would not affect the rest of the game.
+Accordingly, if you choose to betray cooperation, the penalty will be reduced.

+(3) In the original game, the two players had to think differently, and the first player was always at a disadvantage, but this order could be changed because there was more than one round of the game.

+In my game, the first player is at an absolute disadvantage because there is only one round, and the second player has to think more than the second player because there are more restrictions on the first player in the rules.

 ### Spotlight
 The ultimatum game shows that in a game of games, players may be more willing to give up their interests to punish unfair distribution or wrong behavior (Lowe).
 This paper challenges the rational person hypothesis, proving that the responder should agree if the proposer allocates a few resources to the responder, which cannot be universally verified.
 The paper proposes that in practical experiments, only when sufficient resources are allocated to the responder, can the allocation scheme be passed.